jobbrIO/jobbr-server/README.md

 	GET http://localhost/jobbr/api/jobs

 ### Trigger a Job to run (JobRun)
-A job can be triggered in three different modes using the following Endpoint (JobId or UniqueId is required)
+A job can be triggered by using the following Endpoint (JobId or UniqueId is required)

 	POST http://localhost/jobbr/api/jobs/{JobId}/trigger
 	POST http://localhost/jobbr/api/jobs/{UniqueId}/trigger

-Please note that
-* DateTime Values are always UTC
-* UserId, UserName or UserDisplayName are optional
-* Parameters are an object

-####Instant
+There are 3 different modes

+#### 1. Instant

 	{
         "triggerType": "instant",